ericoporto/ags-manual-wiki/EditingGUIs.md

 by browsing through the 8 possible and needed graphics slots under the properties panel and setting the image number according to the image number in the [Sprite Manager](EditorSprite).
-You can give every corner and side a name to know what is what but it is not neccessary as the selected corner or side is indicated by bright red squares.
+You can give every corner and side a name to know what is what but it is not necessary as the selected corner or side is indicated by bright red squares.

 In the game, the corner graphics will be placed in the respective